 Specific data is provided for Regulatory Reports to satisfy local body movement limits, and noise footprint consents.

-With automated equipment at the Airport to remotely identify all aircraft movements.
-At the required intervals, reports are emailed with the detail required by the Aviation Authority for each Aimm Client airport, to suit their Country and Certificated status.
+At the required intervals, compliance reports are automatically emailed with the detail required by the Aviation Authority for each Aimm Client airport, to suit their Country and Certificated status.

 related requirements in '.

 Aimm-Plus and Aimm-Regional provide all this this information.
 Aimm-Lite

 provides all except the day/night split.
 Aerodromes are required to

 have this information available but currently not required to routinely submit

 to CASA.
 There is an active NPRM in force and if the requirments change